I’m not afraid of storms, for I’m learning how to sail my ship.Louisa May Alcott (Author of “Little Women”)

 At the moment I feel I have 3 storms battering my sails.
 I’m determined to sail through them, learn from them, and hopefully gain new experiences which may help others in the long-term.

-It’s unrelenting and progressive.
+It’s unrelenting.
 No matter how much I think I have a handle on it, I’m often taken by surprise at the intensity of pain and the speed of damage it inflicts on my body.
 I want to ignore it, but every now and again I’m forced to lift my anchor of denial and sail forward with an action plan.

 Do I want to do any of the above?
 No. I’m sick of scans and Specialist appointments.
 I’m sick of needing to focus on my disease.